 It is important that authors and peer-reviewers handle the information carefully and that informants and research subjects are protected.

 -Authors should provide a statement in which they identify the ethics committee that approved that the study conforms to recognized standards.
 These standards ensure the reader that adequate steps have been taken to minimize physical and psychological harm to participants and to avoid coercion or exploitation.
 Across the scholarly disciplines, there are variations in practice and standards around privacy and confidentiality.
-Authors should strive to treat the privacy of research objects with as much care as possible.
+In biomedical sciences, authors should only publish information and images from individual participants where the individual has given his or her free, prior informed consent.
+In social sciences, it is not always possible to gain written consent.
+However, authors should strive to treat the privacy of research objects with as much care as possible.
 Where there is no consent of the individual that appears in a picture, the person should be made anonymous.